goto-eof/oh_telemetry_collector_load_test/README.md

 - [oh_telemetry_collector_server_rust](https://github.com/goto-eof/oh_telemetry_collector_server_rust)
 - [oh_telemetry_collector_server_java](https://github.com/goto-eof/oh_telemetry_collector_server_java)

+Currently the results of two servers are not comparable, because the applciation in Rust moved on.
+But it is possible to view the old results in the `reports` directory.

 (Remember first to run both docker containers: the POC developed in Rust and the one developed in Java)

 The test result is under the reports directory.